 To Do in Saranda

-Saranda has many different places to visit for historical dedication, however, the town has become popular for their food.
+Saranda has many different places to visit for historical dedication, however, the town has become popular for its food.
 Many dishes served to use the freshly caught produce brought in by local fishermen, allowing for only the freshest seafood meals to be made.
 Along with fresh fish, many of the other meals have twists from other cultures, many say that the dedicated pizza restaurants make new and unique pizzas that rival the classics from Italy.
 Fast food and normal restaurants alike make their own styles of Greek and Ottoman kebabs changing the meals to take in Albanian local produce creating a unique meal found only here.

-The harbour and walking path see many people coming for the view, running along the seafront the view is ever changing as you make your way around the edge of the town.
+The harbour and walking path see many people coming for the view, running along the seafront the view is ever-changing as you make your way around the edge of the town.
 The harbour gets visitors from all over the world coming from large ocean cruises, local fishers and people starting small gulet cruises to see the wonders of the Albanian coast.

-Saranda’s public transport links are regular and allow for visitors to head to quitter villages and peaceful beaches.
+Saranda’s public transport links are regular and allow for visitors to head to quieter villages and peaceful beaches.
 The town also has a regular link to other large towns including longer bus journeys to the countries capital Tirana.